Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 - To visit Seven Magic Mountains from Las Vegas, follow I-15 S for about 18 miles until it meets Sloan Road.
 Take exit 25, turn left, and continue on along Las Vegas Boulevard for nearly 8 miles until you reach the installation.

-Normally, you can visit Seven Magic Mountains all year round, from sunrise to sunset.
+You can visit Seven Magic Mountains all year round, 24 hours a day.
 Nevada’s weather doesn’t impose any serious inconveniences for its guests.
 Summers in the desert, however, are hot.
-You may want to visit Seven Magic Mountains in the early morning or late afternoon during this time.
+You may want to stop at Seven Magic Mountains in the early morning or late afternoon during this time.

-Furthermore, try to avoid monsoon season, which usually falls between mid-June and September.
+Furthermore, plan your trip to the art installation in advance during the monsoon season, which usually falls between mid-June and September.
 Thunder, lightning, and heavy afternoon rains are normal at this time.

 A visit to Seven Magic Mountains can last from 15 minutes to half a day, depending on crowds, weather conditions, and purpose of your trip.
 If you arrive on a busy day and want to photograph the artwork from all possible angles, plan to spend at least a couple of hours at the installation.